codingMustache/codingMustache/README.md

 ## Joke of the Day

-An apple a day keeps the bullies away.
-If you throw it hard enough.
+Did you know crocodiles could grow up to 15 feet?
+But most just have 4.

 ## Daily Trivia

-Laserjet and inkjet printers are both examples of what type of printer?
+What amount of bits commonly equals one byte?
- 1. Impact printer
+ 1. 8
- 2. Daisywheel printer
+ 2. 64
- 3. Dot matrix printer
+ 3. 2
- 4. Non-impact printer
+ 4. 1

 <details>
   <summary>Answer</summary>
-  Non-impact printer
+  8
 </details>